 THE DEPARTMENT OF STATE LICENSING COMPLAINT RESOLUTION PROCESS

 The Department of State is provided statutory authority for the licensing and regulation of various occupations.
-These include real estate brokers and salesmen, private investigators and security guard companies, barbers and cosmetologists, notaries public, alarm installers, hearing aid dealers and real estate appraisers.
+These include, but are not limited to, real estate brokers and salesmen, private investigators and security guard companies, barbers and cosmetologists, notaries public, alarm installers, hearing aid dealers and real estate appraisers.
 Persons or businesses licensed by the Department of State are subject to various statutes and regulations designed to protect the public from untrustworthy or incompetent persons or businesses.
 The Department of State investigates complaints against licensees and unlicensed practitioners and may revoke a license after a hearing or by consent or may refer complaints to the Attorney General for civil or criminal prosecution.

 Anyone who believes that he or she is a victim of an untrustworthy or incompetent licensee of the Department of State, or who is aware of unlicensed conduct by a person or business engaging in the occupations or businesses regulated by the Department of State, may file a complaint with the Department of State.
-Complaint forms may be obtained by contacting the Department of State.
+Complaint forms may be obtained by contacting the Department of State or may be accessed and printed from the Department of State’s website at www.dos.ny.gov.

 Once a written complaint is received, it is reviewed to ensure that the complaint involves a matter under the jurisdiction of the Department of State and alleges unlawful or improper conduct.

 Assuming the complaint is within the jurisdiction of the Department of State and alleges wrongful conduct, a copy of the complaint is mailed to the licensee and the licensee is asked for a response.
 Quite often, the licensee may not even be aware that a problem exists and once the problem is brought to his or her attention, it is resolved quickly and informally.
-Certain complaints, such as unlicensed activity, dictate that the target of the complaint not be provided a copy of the complaint initially, to allow for an effective investigation.
+For certain allegations, such as unlicensed activity, the Department will not generally share the complaint with the target, to allow for an effective investigation.

-If the licensee has not responded to the complaint or a resolution is not readily obtained, the complaint is assigned to a Department of State investigator to gather all relevant statements and documents from witnesses.
-After the investigation is completed, an assessment is made as to whether or not the matter may be resolved informally, dismissed for lack of merit or referred for further administrative action.
+If the licensee fails to respond to the complaint or a resolution is not readily obtained, the complaint is assigned to a Department of State investigator to gather all relevant statements and documents from witnesses.
+After the investigation is completed, an assessment is made whether the matter may be resolved informally, dismissed for lack of merit or referred for further administrative action.

-If the complaint is not resolved, it is referred for further action in one of several ways.
-If the alleged impropriety is relatively minor, it can be referred as a "ticket violation."
+If the complaint is referred for further action, it may be addressed in several ways.
+If the alleged impropriety is relatively minor, it may be referred as a "ticket violation."
 Matters referred for ticket violation generally involve a violation of a Department of State statute or regulation which may be resolved by payment of a fine.
+If the complaint alleges serious violations of statutes or regulations and/or financial injury to a consumer, the complaint may be referred to the Department of State Litigation Unit for resolution.
 If the complaint alleges, and the investigation demonstrates, unlicensed business practices, the case may be referred to the Attorney General for civil or criminal prosecution.
-If the complaint involves a licensee and involves serious violations of statutes or regulations and/or financial injury to a consumer, the complaint may be referred to the Department of State Litigation Unit for resolution.

 THE HEARING AND DECISION